 Base case scenario Scenario 1 Scenario 2

 Retail portfolios

 Relative threshold 100 % 50 % 150 %

 Absolute 12-month threshold 45 bp 35 bp 55 bp

 Absolute lifetime threshold 300 bp 250 bp 350bp

-Notching 1 1-6 1 down 1 up
+Notching 1 1-6 1 less 1 more

 Non-retail portfolios

 Relative threshold 150 % 100 % 200 %

 Absolute 12-month threshold 20 bp 15 bp 25 bp

 Absolute lifetime threshold 400 bp 350 bp 450 bp

-Notching 1-6 1 down 1 up
+Notching 1 1-6 1 less 1 more

-For exposures with initial recognition before the transition to IFRS 9 (1 Jan 2018) stage classification is decided based on changes in rating grades.
+1 For exposures with initial recognition before the transition to IFRS 9 (1 Jan 2018) stage classification is decided based on changes in rating grades.
 The trigger in scenario 1 is set at one notch less than in the model actually used and in scenario 2 the trigger is set at one notch more than in the model used.

-The provisions would have increased by EUR 1.0m (EUR 0.9m) in scenario 1 and decreased by EUR 1.0m (EUR 0.7m) in scenario 2.
+The provisions would have increased by EUR 0.7m (EUR 1.0m) in scenario 1 and decreased by EUR 0.4m (EUR 1.0m) in scenario 2.
 For more information on the rating scale and average PDs, see table "Rating/ scoring information for loans measured at amortised cost" below.

 The provisions are sensitive to rating migration even if triggers are not reached.
 The table below shows the impact on provisions from a one notch downgrade on all exposures in the bank.
 It includes both the impact of the higher risk for all exposures as well as the impact of transferring exposures from stage 1 to stage 2 that reach the trigger.
-It also includes the impact from the exposures with one rating grade above default becoming default, which is estimated at EUR 12.8m (EUR 13.7m).
+It also includes the impact from the exposures with one rating grade above default becoming default, which is estimated at EUR 16.2m (EUR 12.8m).
 This figure is based on calculations with the statistical model rather than individual estimates that would be the case in reality for material defaulted loans.